kzr8/moe-junyuanpri/_departments/CCE/Character & Citizenship Education.md

 	*   Career Talks (P6 only)
 	*   Transition to secondary school talks (P6 only)
 	*   Myskillsfuture Portal (P5 & P6 only)

+*   <b>Sexuality Education (SEd)</b>

+	Understand the physiological, social and emotional changes experienced as students mature; and the importance of developing healthy and rewarding relationships

+	*   Growing Years Series (P5 & P6 only)